SAP/fundamental-ngx/NEW_COMPONENT.md

 ## Step5: Add poster module to list of imports (can be in FundamentalNgxCore)

-The documentation application is importing every component in the fundamental-ngx library module.
+The documentation application is importing every component in the Fundamental Library for Angular module.
 Open `fundamental-ngx.module.ts` and add `import { PosterModule } from './poster/poster.module';` to the list of imports at the top of the file, then add `PosterModule` to the array of exports.

 We must also add `export * from './lib/poster/poster.module';` to the `fundamental-ngx/src/public_api.ts` file.
 The <fd-poster> component will be an exported member of the fundamental-ngx module as well as the poster module.